2023 EMPLOYMENT APPLICATION

 To impact the lives of young people by providing educational programs that build character, instill life-enhancing values and promote healthy choices through the game of golf.

-The First Tee of Greater Seattle is a one chapter of a national/international non-profit youth initiative called The First Tee.
+First Tee – Greater Seattle is a one chapter of a national/international non-profit youth initiative called First Tee.
 We are a separately incorporated 501(c)(3) organization.
-The First Tee was created by the World Golf Foundation in 1997 to provide young people of all ethnic and economic backgrounds an opportunity to develop, through golf and character education, life-enhancing values such as sportsmanship, perseverance, and courtesy.
+First Tee was created by the World Golf Foundation in 1997 to provide young people of all ethnic and economic backgrounds an opportunity to develop, through golf and character education, life-enhancing values such as sportsmanship, perseverance, and courtesy.
 By engaging young people in a combination of life skills, leadership and golf activities, they are exposed to positive traits to help them achieve goals in life.
 In the process, participants can become valuable assets to their community.
-The First Tee Life Skills Curriculum is the unique component that sets The First Tee apart from other successful junior golf and youth development programs.
+First Tee Life Skills Curriculum is the unique component that sets First Tee apart from other successful junior golf and youth development programs.

-Currently, The First Tee of Greater Seattle serves more than 2,000 youth each year in its certifying Life Skills program at 11 program locations, including: Auburn Golf Course, Blue Heron Golf Course, Crossroads Par 3 Golf Course, Jackson Park Golf Course, Jefferson Park Golf Course, Riverbend Golf Complex, Willows Run Golf Complex.
-The First Tee of Greater Seattle partners with over a dozen allied organizations, including: Boys and Girls Clubs, YMCA, Crista Ministries, Jubilee Reach, Therapeutic Health Services, and others.
-We also reach nearly 100,000 students in elementary schools through the National School Program.
+Currently, First Tee – Greater Seattle serves more than 2,000 youth each year in its certifying Life Skills program at 11 program locations, including: Auburn Golf Course, Blue Heron Golf Course, Crossroads Par 3 Golf Course, Jackson Park Golf Course, Jefferson Park Golf Course, Riverbend Golf Complex, Willows Run Golf Complex.
+First Tee – Greater Seattle partners with over a dozen allied organizations, including: Boys and Girls Clubs, YMCA, Crista Ministries, Jubilee Reach, Therapeutic Health Services, and others.
+We also reach nearly 100,000 students in elementary schools through the First Tee Schools Program.

 Our program seeks to make the game of golf affordable and accessible to every child.
 We are open to all youth, but are especially suited to serve families whose household income would ordinarily serve as a barrier to their participation in golf or enrichment programs.
-Our seasonal membership fee is $199, but more than two-thirds of members are on a full or partial scholarship.
+Our seasonal membership fee is approximately $199, but more than two-thirds of members are on a full or partial scholarship.